DreamCloud-Project/McSim-Cycle-accurate-Xbar/README.md

-# McSim-Cycle-accurate-Xbar : Manycore platform Simulation tool for crossbar-based platform at a Cycle-accurate level
+# McSim-Cycle-accurate-Xbar: Manycore platform Simulation tool for crossbar-based platform at a Cycle-accurate level

 This repository contains a simulator able to simulate embedded applications described using the [AMALTHEA](http://www.amalthea-project.org/) application model on top of crossbar-based architectures in a cycle accurate way.
 This simulator is based on [NoCTweak](https://sourceforge.net/projects/noctweak/).